syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion segmented control for Xamarin.Android
+title: Getting Started with Syncfusion® segmented control for Xamarin.Android
 description: Learn how to create a simple segmented control and its customization options with its available basic features in Xamarin.Android
 platform: xamarin.android
 control: SfSegmentedControl